From the archive

 Neither is objectively healthier.
 The right choice depends on what your body needs at a given moment:

-• After exercise or in hot weather → buko water for rapid rehydration
+• After exercise or in hot weather → buko water for light refreshment

 • For a high-energy meal or cooking → niyog or gata for satiety and flavor